 Ryan Wexelblatt believes that with dynamic, engaging, and practical education and therapy children and young people can learn critical skills they need to be successful.

-In addition to Center for ADHD Ryan is the Director of Summer Travel Camp.
 Previously, he worked as a Clinician at Hill Top Preparatory School and Y.A.L.E.
 School Cherry Hill and Philadelphia campuses.
 He also created and directed social learning programs including Hill Top Summer Camp, Camp Sequoia, and Sequoia Kids Program.
-He is a graduate of Bryn Mawr College School of Social Work and Temple University.
+He is a graduate of Bryn Mawr College Graduate School of Social Work and Temple University.